harlyq/aframe-sprite-particles-component/README.md

 `velocity: 1 1 .1 ..
 2 3 5` velocity value between 1 and 2 for x, 1 and 3 for y, .1 and 5 for z (vec3 range)

+Some properties are listed as type (*range array*).
+This provides different values over the life-time of the particle.
+The first value is for when the particle is created, linearly interpolating over values, until the last value is reached at the end of the particle's life.
+By default there are a maximum of 5 elements for each over-time array, but this can be changed in the **overTimeSlots** parameter.
+Each element of the array is of type (*range*) so it may be either a single value or a min and max value separated by `..`

+For example:

 `scale: 1..2,3,6,.5 ..
 1,9` there are 5 values so each value represents 0%, 25%, 50%, 75% 100% of the particles life time.
 At 0% scale is between 1 and 2, then blend to 3 at 25%, then up to 6 at 50%, a value between .5 and 1 at 75%, then back up to 9 at 100% (number range[])

 `rotation: 0,360` there are 2 values, each particle starts at 0 rotation, and linearly interpolates counterclockwise to 360 (rotation about the XY plane) over the lifetime of the particle (number range[])